-Make a list of Godly character you wish to show in your leadership and work this week.
-Pray that the Holy Spirit would bear fruit in you.
+Make a list of Godly characters you wish to show in your leadership and work this week.
+Pray that the Holy Spirit will bear fruit in you.
 Pray that God would use you as a vessel to work through.
 Ask God how you can be a more Godly leader and ask Him for His guidance.

 Suggestion #3: Keep a prayer journal of specific requests.

 Keep a prayer journal for your business.
 List 4 or 5 specific prayer requests for your business.
 Look up scriptures that may pertain to them and write those down.
 Pray daily about these requests.
 I like to actually keep a journal of my daily prayers.
 As you see God working in these areas, give thanks, give credit, and humbly praise Him for working in your life.

 Suggestion #4 Give God the Things Outside of Your Control.